 50s food market could list many of those who are now fast food giants nowadays.
 McDonald’s is probably the best example here.
 That’s why another burger shop was sure to fail.
 Glenn used to stroll up and down a city in search of some brand new idea.
 And finally, he was lucky to notice long queues at Mexico restaurants doors.
 That kind of food was a rare sight those days and restaurants were getting a good price for it.

 Glen started to build a Mexican style diner as soon as he realized that nachos and burritos will make him rich.
 Old Taco Bell logo was comprised of Mexico flag colors.
-The logo was created in 60s, yet the color combination is still delicious.
+The logo was created in 60s – its history begins in 1962, yet the color combination is still delicious.
 All the colors are most suitable for fast food restaurants.
 Why is that so?
 Well, it’s a common knowledge, really.
 Yellow stands for hot oil, and green is for fresh greens and spicy pepper.
 And red symbolizes an appetizing meat with hot paprika.
 It has surely made your mouth water, hasn’t it?

 Want to make your own restaurant logo?
 Explore restaurant logo design ideas in our gallery.